ChainAgnostic/CAIPs/CAIPs/caip-282.md

 }

-// wallet provider publishes on init window.postMessage("message", {
+// Wallet Provider publishes on init window.postMessage("message", {
   event: "caip282:announceWallet",
   data,
 });

-// wallet providers starts listenning on init window.addEventListener("caip282:promptWallet", (event) => {
+// Wallet Providers starts listenning on init window.addEventListener("caip282:promptWallet", (event) => {
   // when a prompt message was received then the wallet will announces again window.postMessage("message", {